judoscale/judoscale-node/README.md

 > [Judoscale] Reporter starting, will report every 10 seconds

-If you don't see either of these, ensure "judoscale-express" is in your `Package.lock` file, and restart your app.
+If you don't see any Judoscale logging, check the following:

+- Make sure "judoscale-express" is in your `Package.lock` file, and restart your app.
+- Make sure Judoscale is one of the first middlewares for your app.

 You can see more detailed (debug) logging by setting `JUDOSCALE_LOG_LEVEL` on your Heroku app: